Josh Widdicombe: Career

 Widdicombe has made four appearances on Live at the Apollo.
 He was a featured performer on Episodes 7.8 (21 January 2012), 9.1 (22 November 2013) and 11.7 (AKA Nöel at the Apollo; 20 December 2015) and hosted on Episode 12.2 (14 November 2016).

 In December 2015, Widdicombe announced that he was a team captain on the BBC Two comedy panel show Insert Name Here, appearing alongside Richard Osman and host Sue Perkins.
 The show aired in January 2016 and returned for two more series in January 2017/2018.

 In December 2017, Widdicombe returned to Taskmaster for a two-part series alongside his fellow winners of previous series including Katherine Ryan, Bob Mortimer, Rob Beckett and Noel Fielding to compete in the Taskmaster - Champion of Champions.
 He won the series.

 Widdicombe hosts 1990s football nostalgia podcast and live shows called Quickly Kevin, Will He Score?.
 Guests include footballers such as Iain Dowie, Darren Huckerby, Pat Nevin and Matthew Le Tissier as well as comedians such as Elis James, Tom Parry, Ivo Graham and Matt Forde.

-In 2019, Widdicombe began hosting panel show Hypothetical with James Acaster for UK television channel Dave.
+In 2019 Widdicombe began hosting panel show Hypothetical with James Acaster for UK television channel Dave.
 In 2020, Widdicombe started a parenting podcast with fellow comedian Rob Beckett, titled Lockdown Parenting Hell.
 It was renamed Parenting Hell following the third national lockdown.
 It is a podcast about bringing up children, experiences, tips and face-palm moments.
 In 2021, it was announced that Widdicombe had written a book: Watching Neighbours Twice a Day...
 How '90s TV (Almost) Prepared Me for Life, published in September 2021.
 It made The Sunday Times bestsellers list.

+In 2023, Widdicombe was announced as a voice actor in the preschool animated series Big Lizard.

+In December 2024 he voiced Barnsley in the Bluey episode "Butlers".
+He also appeared in the Strictly Come Dancing Christmas special, dancing a charleston with professional Karen Hauer to the song "Let It Snow" while dressed as a penguin.

+In February 2025 Widdicombe made his debut on BBC Radio 2 sitting in for Romesh Ranganathan on his Saturday Show, alongside with actor and presenter Siobhan McSweeney.